fraz0815/gptouch-python/README.md

 - Python 3
 - [`gnome-randr`](https://github.com/maxwellainatchi/gnome-randr-rust) and `libinput` (for Wayland)
+- Users should be in the input group to avoid needing sudo for `libinput` operations
 - `sudo` privileges for modifying udev rules
-- Users should be in the input group to avoid needing sudo for these operations
-- optional [`gdm-settings`](https://github.com/gdm-settings/gdm-settings) for login screen
+- optional [`gdm-settings`](https://github.com/gdm-settings/gdm-settings) to apply settings to login screen

 ## Installation